TimVincii/Crossbow-Enchants/README.md

 #A toggle for the compatibility of Piercing and Multishot on crossbows.
 PiercingAndMultishotEnabled = true
 ```
-Note that the config will not reset if any property is missing or improperly formatted, instead, the mod will use the default value for that property, which is 'true' in all cases.
+**Note that the config will not reset if any property is missing or improperly formatted, instead, the mod will use the default value for that property, which is 'true' in all cases.**

 ## Dependencies
 Fabric API: Crossbow Enchants requires the Fabric API to function properly.
 Ensure you have it installed alongside the mod before starting your client or server.

 ## Additional Info
 ### Enchantment Behavior
-Note that disabling any of the enchantments will result in two specific outcomes:
+Note that disabling any of the enchantments will result in the following outcome:

 - The enchantments will no longer be appliable to crossbows through the use of an anvil.

-- The enchantments will stop functioning on pre-existing crossbows that are enchanted with them.
+- **[Minecraft 1.20.4 Only]** The enchantments will stop functioning on pre-existing crossbows that are enchanted with them.

 ### Feature Behavior
-Note that disabling a feature will result in only one outcome:
+Note that disabling a feature will result in the following outcome:

 - The enchantments that are affected by the feature will no longer be compatible with each other through the use of an anvil, but will work perfectly normal on pre-existing items that are enchanted with them.